Skip to main content

 To a land where joy shall never end,

-This extremely popular gospel song speaks to our desire for peace.
-Brumley views death as a time of joy and rest, as opposed to this life, which he describes as “shadows,” “prison bars,” and “weary days.”
-By framing life’s transience in a positive light, the song encourages us to see the full scope of the drama, the larger picture.
-The troubles and pains of this life are but a tiny moment in time compared to the eternal land that awaits the speaker.
+This extremely popular gospel song speaks to our desire for peace and how death is a time of joy and rest.
+By framing life’s transience in a positive light, the song encourages us to see the full scope of the story, the larger picture.
+The troubles and pains of this life are but a tiny moment in time compared to the eternal land that awaits.

-The upbeat melody conveys not only joy and peace, but also confidence and steadfastness: “I’ll fly away” is not spoken as a mere possibility to be entertained, but as a reality that the speaker is fixated upon with absolute conviction.
+The upbeat melody conveys not only joy and peace, but also confidence and steadfastness.
+“I’ll fly away” is not spoken as a mere possibility but as a true reality.
 To sing this familiar gospel song in a funeral setting is to feel the pain of absence while simultaneously receiving the assurance that the spirit of a loved one has “flown away” to be with the Lord.

 Skip to content